-The Ultra HD Forum has defined the term PQ10 to refer to an HDR system employing the PQ transfer functions and wide gamut colorimtery specified in BT.2100 [5] and 10-bit depth.
+The Ultra HD Forum has defined the term PQ10 to refer to an HDR system employing the PQ transfer functions and wide gamut colorimetry specified in BT.2100 [5] and 10-bit depth.
 PQ10 content or systems may or may not be metadata-capable.
-For example, HDR10 is a Foundation UHD PQ10-based format that has the capability of including certain static metadata (see Section 6.1.5).
+For example, HDR10 is a Foundation

-&lt;sup>8 CTA 861-G [31] offers additional information about code ranges.
+&lt;sup>12 CTA 861-G [31] offers additional information about code ranges.